makrai/notes/conia21-cross-ling-srl-unify-naacl.md

   * the information available in one language cannot be exploited to make SRL more robust in other languages.
 In contrast, one of the main objectives of

-## Cross-lingual SRL.
-A key challenge in performing cross-lingual SRL with a
+## Cross-lingual SRL

-* dissimilarity of predicate sense and semantic role inventories between
+* dissimilarity of predicate sense and semantic role inventories
 * the multilingual CoNLL-2009 shared task (Hajic+ 2009) adopts the
   * English Proposition Bank (Palmer+ 2005) and NomBank (Meyers+ 2004) to en,
   * Chinese Proposition Bank (Xue and Palmer, 2009) for Chinese, the
   * AnCora (Taulé+ 2008) predicate-argument structure inventory for Catalan, sp
   * German Proposition Bank
     * differently from the other PropBanks, is derived from FrameNet (Hajic+ 09)
-  * PDT-Vallex (Hajic+ 2003) for Czech.
-Many of these inventories are not
+  * PDT-Vallex (Hajic+ 2003) for Czech
-* Padó and Lapata (2009), and Akbik+ (2015, 2016) worked around these issues by making the English PropBank act as a universal predicate sense and semantic role inventory and projecting PropBank-style annotations from English onto non-English sentences by means of word alignment techniques applied to parallel corpora such as Europarl (Koehn, 2005).
-These efforts
+* Padó and Lapata (2009), and Akbik+ (2015, 2016) worked around these issues by making the English PropBank act as a universal predicate sense and semantic role inventory and projecting PropBank-style annotations from English onto non-English sentences by means of word alignment techniques applied to parallel corpora eg Europarl (Koehn, 2005)
   * resulted in the creation of the Universal PropBank,
   * a multilingual collection of semi-automatically annotated corpora for SRL,
   * actively in use today to train and evaluate novel cross-lingual methods such